nfepb/CI-PP5-eCommerce-Tourbillon/README.md

 # Strategy Plane

+The world of acquiring watches is growing and people are seeking for their wholy grail for different reasons (eg: fashion, passion, or investment).
+Watch seekers are looking for specific watches on different channels in order to be the first ones to acquire their next piece.

 ## App's Goals

 * To provide the users with a pleasant experience on the website where they read more about the offered watches.